NobumasaHayashi/AppliedPlottingChartingDataRepresentation/README.md

 The project title is 'Becoming an Independent Data Scinetist'.

-My research question is that 'How have the win ratio for the Canadian ice hockey teams in NHL North division (i.e. Vancouver Canucks, Toronto Maple Leafs, Montreal Canadiens, Winnipeg Jets, Edmonton Oilers, Calgary Flames, and Ottawa Senetors) change over the last ten years?'
-Since I currently live in Vancouver, I'm interested in Vancouver Canucks, especially.
+My research question is that 'How have the win ratio of Vancouver Canucks in NHL North Division, compared with other Canadian ice hockey teams in NHL North division (i.e. Toronto Maple Leafs, Montreal Canadiens, Winnipeg Jets, Edmonton Oilers, Calgary Flames, and Ottawa Senetors) change over the last ten years?'
+Since the author currently lives in Vancouver, he is interested in Vancouver Canucks, especially.\

+---

 This repository has all the data that I used in the analysis.
 The data sets are downloaded from [hockyDB.com](https://www.hockeydb.com/).
 The following links lead to the direct data source for each team;\